 If there is an inability to obtain accurate data, then how can businesses, NGOs, and government agencies even begin to address socio-economic issues facing this population?

 The Power of Ethnography

 Prior to their arrival in Cape Town, the team developed a desktop research report that outlined what seemed to be a reasonable plan based on their understanding of technology prevalent in the townships and data collection processes.
 After one week of ethnographic research in the townships interviewing residents, small business people, local representatives, government officials and private companies, they found their desktop research deeply flawed.
-They were surprised by the proliferation of smartphones and social networking applications such as WhatsApp.
+They were surprised by the proliferation of smartphones and widespread use of social networking applications.